Exploring the Lessons of Humility in the Practice of Yoga

 The Notion of Letting Go of Perfectionism

 Many yoga practitioners get caught up in achieving the perfect pose.
-However, with humility, it teaches individuals that every posture in a journey, and that it’s okay to fall, or even take a step back.
+However, with humbleness, it teaches individuals that every posture in a journey, and that it’s okay to fall, or even take a step back.

 Listen to the body

-Humility in yoga encourages students to listen to their bodies rather than push beyond their limits.
+Humbleness in yoga encourages students to listen to their bodies rather than push beyond their limits.
 This is a great way of preventing injury and fostering a sustainable yoga practice.
 Thus, knowing when to rest, is a sign of wisdom and not a sign of weakness.

 To Be Present and Not Competitive

 If one is in a class setting; it becomes easy to compare oneself with others.
-Humility reminds the practitioners that yoga is not a competition but an individual journey of spiritual growth and self-discovery.
+Humbleness reminds the practitioners that yoga is not a competition but an individual journey of spiritual growth and self-discovery.
 Thus staying present and focusing inward allows for true growth.

 Cultivating Humility in Pranayama and Meditation